Supply of cell lines

 In response to requests and on receipt of suitable starting material (engorged female or moulting nymphal ticks, gravid female mites and insects, insect eggs), we will attempt to establish new cell lines from tick species or strains which are not already represented in the collection and from other arthropods.

-The Biobank houses a small collection of intracellular tick-borne bacteria including Anaplasma, Ehrlichia, Rickettsia and Spiroplasma species that require tick cells for propagation.
+The Biobank houses a small collection of intracellular tick-borne bacteria including Anaplasma, Ehrlichia, Rickettsia, Spiroplasma and Wolbachia species that can be propagated in tick cells.
 Further information is available on request.